• Skip to primary navigation

 Instructions

-• Wash and Soak the basmati rice for around 30 min,Then drain it and set aside.
+• Wash and Soak the basmati rice for around 30 minutes.
+Strain and set aside.

-• In a pressure cooker heat oil and ghee, Fry some cashews and raisans in that til golden.
-Drain them and set aside.
+• In a pressure cooker heat oil and ghee, Fry some cashews and raisins in that till golden. strain them and set aside.

-• Add in the soaked Basmati rice and combine well.
-Pour in 3 cups of water and season with some salt and mix well
+• Add in the soaked strained basmati rice and gently combine well.
+Pour in 3 cups of water and season with some salt and mix well.
+For every 1 cup of basmati rice we are using 1.5 cups of water.

-• Now bring this mixture to a boil and reduce the flame, cover the pressure cooker and cook it for 1 whistle, then simmer the flame and cook for 15 mins.
-Now turn off the heat and let the steam go all by itself.
+• Bring this mixture to a full boil, stir one last time and reduce the flame.
+Cover the pressure cooker with the lid, put on the whistle (weight) and cook it for 1 whistle.
+After 1 whistle simmer the flame to the lowest possible and cook for 5 mins.
+Now turn off the heat and let the pressure release all by itself.

 Video